cyverse/cyverse-sdk/docs/install-sdk.md

 ...
 ```

-Now initialize the command line tools for use with iPlant
+Now initialize the command line tools for use with Cyverse

 ```tenants-init -t iplantc.org```